shn4rk/MorePlayerLobby-RvThereYet/README.md

 ## STEP-BY-STEP INSTALLATION GUIDE

+**Important Note:**
+The mod should only be installed by the player hosting the session.
+Other players joining the session do not need to install the mod.

 1. **Prerequisites**
    - You must own the game version 1.0.14337.
    - Windows OS (as required by the game).